-- DO apply mascara in layers.
-Start with two or three strokes on one eye and then go to the other and do the same, then go back to the other eye.
-Rotating like that a few times will help you build great lashes, but be careful to not overdo it.
-Applying too many coats not only can look messy and overly thick, but also increases the likelihood of flaking, chipping, or smearing.
-If your lashes look clumped or spikey, you've gone too far.
+- DO build mascara in layers.
+Start with two or three strokes on one eye and then go to the other and do the same, then back to the other eye….
+Rotating like that a few times will help you build va-va-voom lashes!
+Keep in mind that it takes some trial and error to figure out the perfect amount.
+If you overdo it, you can end up with clumpy, spidery lashes, and also increase the likelihood of flaking, chipping, or smearing.
+That's OK—lesson learned.
+Next time, try one less coat.

 - DON'T forget the lower eyelashes.
-For the lower lashes, hold the mascara wand perpendicular to your eye and move it back and forth.
-Then use the clean mascara wand (Step 5) to remove any excess.
+Hold the mascara wand perpendicular to your eye and move it back and forth over the lower lashes.
+Then use a clean mascara wand to remove any excess.

 - DON'T use waterproof mascaras on a daily basis.
 Removing waterproof mascara requires a good deal of tugging and wiping around the eye area, and doing that day after day will cause the skin to sag and the lashes to fall out.
 Of course, there are occasions when waterproof mascara is called for (e.g., emotional events), but think twice about daily use.

 - DON'T curl your lashes after applying mascara.
 If you use an eyelash curler, use it before you apply mascara.
 Curling your lashes after you've put on mascara can pull hairs out and lead to unnatural-looking, severely bent lashes that clump.

 - DON'T judge a mascara by its price tag.
 Expensive mascaras are NOT necessarily better than inexpensive mascaras.
 Mascaras from the drugstore can be just as good, if not BETTER than, those you find at the department store.
 Wasting money isn't pretty, and it certainly won't help you get longer lashes

 About the Experts